checkdigit/time/README.md

 Temporal (vs the millisecond precision of standard Date built-in) is useful for webservices recording the time of events, where concurrent activity may occur and millisecond precision does not provide adequate uniqueness and ordering.

 The [`date-fns`](https://date-fns.org) library is included.
-The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v3.6.0.
+The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v4.1.0 except that the code in `fp` folder are excluded, which contain functional programming related stuff that is not used at the moment.

 Additionally, the [`date-fns-tz`](https://github.com/marnusw/date-fns-tz) library is included.
-Contains all available functionality as of v1.3.7 except that the code in `fp` folder is excluded, which contains functional programming related stuff that is not used at the moment.
+Contains all available functionality as of v3.0.0 except that the code in `fp` folder are excluded, which contain functional programming related stuff that is not used at the moment.

-### `formatUtc`
+## `formatUtc`

 The `formatUtc` function is a wrapper around `date-fns-tz`'s `format` function, but with the following differences: